 Is your household’s GROSS monthly income (before taxes and deductions) within the limits in the chart below?

 Note: Student Financial Aid is not counted as income for CalFresh.
-Individuals receiving SSI/SSP in California are not eligible for CalFresh, but other members of the household may be.
+Individuals receiving Supplemental Security Income or Social Security Disability Insurance in California are eligible for CalFresh, but it will counted as income.

 Income Guidelines for October 1, 2020 – September 30, 2021: